jbmusso/mogwai/README.md

 }
 ```

-This will automatically be converted in a JavaScript method bound to your model, which will accept a name parameters as well as an optional callback parameter as last parameter.
+Mogwai will automatically add a `findUserByName` static method to your Model class, allowing the `name` parameter to be passed.

-You'll then be able to call the following:
+You'll then be able to call the following anywhere in your code, without having to define anything in the Schema:

 ```javascript
 Users.findUserByName("gulthor", function(err, user) {